kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-cli.md

 Depending on the action you select, you can specify different arguments and options.
 The following table summarizes all of the arguments you can specify.
+To see usage information for a specific action, use the `--help` flag in the command-line or see the examples for performing specific tasks.

 | Use this argument | To do this
 | ----------------- | -----------